mvolkmann/mvolkmann.github.com/programming/sed-article.md

 General purpose programming languages have the advantage that they can perform any kind of text transformation.
-But the code required is longer than when using sed.
+But the code required is longer than when using `sed`.

 `sed` can perform text transformations in very compact way, but the code is harder to read.
-Also, there are some kinds of text transformations that are not possible in sed.
+Also, there are some kinds of text transformations that are not possible in `sed`.

-Still, it is worthwhile learning sed for the cases that it handles well.
+Still, it is worthwhile learning `sed` for the cases that it handles well.

 `sed` can be used on its own, but often it is used